Eric Kaufmann: Religious demography

-Similarly, he predicted that Catholicism will become the largest religion in the United States by 2040 despite considerable losses to secularization and conversion to Protestantism, thanks in no small part to the fact that Latino Catholics had a fertility rate of 2.83, compared to the national average of 2.03 in 2003.
+Similarly, he predicted that Catholicism will become the largest religion in the United States by 2040 despite considerable losses to secularization and conversion to Protestantism, due to Latino Catholics having a fertility rate of 2.83, compared to the national average of 2.03 in 2003.
 Kaufmann reported that in the United States, religious conservatism and participation play a key role in raising the relative level of fertility.
 Thus the more conservative of sects, such as the Mormons and conservative Protestant denominations, enjoy a total fertility advantage of at least one child over the rest of Americans.
 In particular, Mormons with higher levels of wealth and education tend to have more children than those who were poorer.
 Meanwhile, secular Americans tend to have the fewest children, 1.66 per couple on average in the 2000s, lower than any other group except Buddhists and Jews.
 He argued that such religious demographic changes will bring about social and political ramifications later in the century.

 Kaufmann noted that as the overall fertility rate of a given society continues to decline due to the second demographic transition, the fertility advantage enjoyed by the religious, especially the most devout of factions, grows.
 A total fertility ratio of five to four is only a 25% advantage, whereas a ratio of three to two is a 50% advantage.
-He gave the Mormons in the United States as an example of a group that maintained a one-child fertility premium over the rest of society, despite seeing some declines of their own.
+He cited the Mormons in the United States as an example of a group that maintained a one-child fertility premium over the rest of society, despite seeing some declines of their own.
 He has argued that once a critical mass is reached, a religious group will start influencing the overall demographic trend of its society.